Bolivia is tripling the size of its subway in the sky

 But in the last two years, aided by growing state revenues from natural gas and mining, President Evo Morales' leftist government has built a cable car system it sees as the cornerstone of a modern transport network: a subway in the sky.

 State company "Mi Teleferico" ("My Cable Car") now operates three lines, including two linking La Paz with the satellite city of El Alto.
-It has started work on new routes that will take the network from 10 kilometers (6.2 miles) to 30 kilometers.
+It has started work on new routes that will take the network from 10 kilometres (6.2 miles) to 30 kilometres.

-"The first phase was focused on uniting two cities.
+"The first phase was focussed on uniting two cities.
 The second is on creating a network," Cesar Dockweiler, Mi Teleferico's manager, said in an interview.

 The silent, electrically powered cable cars with built-in wifi and panoramic views of the Andes might make transport systems in other metropolises look outdated.
 Though cities such as Colombia's Medellin also boast cable car lines, none are as extensive.